alexanderzhong/MiscellaneousRepo/EmbedMap.md

 ***1a.
 Enable https on Netbrain client server***
 > https with a proper security certificate must be enabled on the Netbrain server in order for the embedMap to display properly.
 This is because http content will not display on an external site with https due to many browsers' Mixed-Content policies.
 <br>
-Resources on enabled https: [Enable HTTPS on NetBrain Server](https://ftp.netbraintech.com/netbrain-support/ProblemDetail.php?problemid=591)
+Resources on enabled https: https://ftp.netbraintech.com/netbrain-support/ProblemDetail.php?problemid=591

 ***1b.
 Add desired external domain to Content Security Policy tag in web.config file of client server***